-SCREEN 4-34: VIEW PRINTER QUEUE DISPLAY
+SCREEN 5-38: VIEW PRINTER QUEUE DISPLAY

-- 2) As shown in the above sample, the screen will first display the existing printers in the system, and then prompt you to enter a printer.
-To select a printer, you may enter either the printer's number or the Printer Name at the prompt and press <Return>.
-(Please note that input for the name is case sensitive.) - 3) After the prompt for data, you will be asked to confirm your choice.
+- As shown in the above sample, the screen will first display the existing printers in the system, and then prompt you to enter a printer.
+To select a printer, you may enter either the printer's number or the Printer Name at the prompt and press Return>.
+(Please note that input for the name is case sensitive.) - After the prompt for data, you will be asked to confirm your choice.
 If what you have answered is incorrect, type N <Return>.
-The data prompt will then be redisplayed for you to enter the correct information. - To quit without saving your changes, type Q < Return >.
-You may then start again or exit the screen. - 4) The print jobs currently lined up for that printer will be listed, with the login that sent the job, the size of the job (in bytes) and the date it was sent. - 5) Press < Return > to go back to the Printer Administration Menu.
+The data prompt will then be redisplayed for you to enter the correct information.

+To quit without saving your changes, type Q <Return>.
+You may then start again or exit the screen.

+4. The print jobs currently lined up for that printer will be listed, with the login that sent the job, the size of the job (in bytes) and the date it was sent.